Attacks on Jerusalem Timeline

 175 B.C.

 The new ruler of the Hellenistic Seleucid Empire is Antiochus Epiphanes.
 He pillages Jerusalem then places an altar to the pagan god Zeus within the Temple.
-Antiochus IV Epiphanes becomes ruler of the Hellenistic Seleucid Empire.
-He begins to force Greek culture into Judea.
-He outlaws the Sabbath and circumcision, sacks the city, and erects an altar to Zeus in the Second Temple after plundering it.
-This event is a type of Daniel's prophecy (Daniel 9, 11).
+He also begins to force Greek culture into Judea and outlaws both the Sabbath and circumcision.
+This event is a prophetic shadow or partial fulfillment of prophecy that will fully occur in the near future (Daniel 9, 11).

 164 B.C.